Dr Max Heyn, solicitor

 Rechtsbeistand für Rückerstattungs und Entschadigungssachen, Sodener Straße 30, Berlin-Wilmersdorf

-Dr Max Heyn was a forced labourer under the National Socialist regime, working under a perhaps little-understood or discussed area of Nazi policies.
+Dr Max Heyn was a forced labourer under the National Socialist regime.

 Dov Schidorsky at the University of Texas has published (in Libraries & Culture, Vol. 33, No. 4, Fall 1998) a piece available online, titled Confiscation of Libraries and Assignments to Forced Labor, in which he presents documents that testify to “the fate of Jewish library collections … and to the inhuman conditions which prevailed in the library division of the Reich Security Main Office (RSHA) in Berlin” (p.
 347).
 In a detailed picture of the collections themselves, he outlines, “The Commission on European Jewish Cultural Reconstruction at the end of World War II estimated that there were 469 Jewish collections in existence in 1933, comprising approximately 3,307,000 volumes” (p.
 348).
 These figures apparently account only for collections comprising over 1000 volumes; clearly, many smaller local collections should also be accounted for, as he states.